Welcome to Westmoreland Volunteer Fire Department

 In 1950 the Fire department held its first annual "Field days" and the Commissioners purchased the Departments first new fire truck which was delivered in October.
 In January of 1961 Westmoreland FD held it's first meeting in the new main street fire house and in 1962 the "Home alert" radio system was put in service.
 In June of 1971 Chuck Ossont was honored as "Fireman of The Year" of New York State for his heroics in saving property and life when his parent's home burned.
 From May, 1944 to January 1, 1975 Westmoreland Fire Company had responded to 742 fire and emergency calls.
 The town and firemen had furnished 4 pumpers, 3 tankers and 2 squad trucks between the Westmoreland, Lowell and Lairdsville stations.

-If you are interested in renting the fire hall please call the station phone number (315) 853-6884 and click the President's office.
+If you are interested in renting the fire hall please call the station phone number (315) 853-6884 and click the option for Hall Rental.
 Please leave a message and we will return your call.
 Thank you.